GamCap/atlas/README.md

 Our solution is optimal because current blockchain analytics tools lack the capability to intricately analyze and visualize the complexities involved in Worldcoin's PPPoPP.
 These challenges have remained unaddressed primarily due to the novel application of Semaphore and the specific nuances of Worldcoin's approach to identity verification and privacy.
 The need for such a tool is critical now as Worldcoin expands its user base, necessitating more refined and efficient methods to analyze and manage its blockchain network.

 **Key Features**

 - **Merkle Tree:** Visualize and analyze Worldcoin's Merkle tree, including identity registrations/deletions.
 Freely observe how the states of the Merkle tree evolve over time.
-- **Dashboard:** Track curated metrics through various custom-built charts, including gas usage, and identity verification statistics.
+- **Dashboard:** Track curated metrics through various custom-built charts, including gas usage and identity verification statistics.

 ## Backend

 ### Technologies Used

 - **ponder.sh**
 - **Supabase**

 ## Frontend